liulabspatial/Omics-cycleHCR-QuAC/i_whole_brain_image_processing_pipeline/Step_4_1_Cellpose_distributed_docker/README.md

 Whole-brain 3D nuclear segmentation with Cellpose, parallelized over image blocks with `cellpose.contrib.distributed_segmentation` (Dask).
-See documentation page for usage [https://cellpose.readthedocs.io/en/latest/distributed.html](https://cellpose.readthedocs.io/en/latest/distributed.html).
+See documentation page for usage:
+[https://cellpose.readthedocs.io/en/latest/distributed.html](https://cellpose.readthedocs.io/en/latest/distributed.html).
 The Docker image bundles the exact pinned environment so it runs on any machine with a CUDA GPU.